Sneha-a10/colour_palette_generator/README.md

 ## Usage
 * Open the application in a web browser.
-* Drag and drop an image (PNG, JPG, or JPEG) into the upload area or click to browse.
+* Drag and drop an image (PNG, JPG, or JPEG) or video (MP4, MOV, AVI or MKV) into the upload area or click to browse.
 * Once an image is selected, the "Generate Palette" button becomes activated.
-* Click "Generate Palette" to process the image and display the dominant colors.
+* Click "Generate Palette" to process the file and display the dominant colors.
 * Click on any color circle to copy its hex code to the clipboard.